-Chef Anjum Anand on Indian Food, Health and What to Eat as We Age
+Chef Anjum Anand On Indian Food, Ayurveda and What to Eat as We Age

 Chef Anjum Anand is back with a new cookbook.
 Photo by Lisa Linder; Design and layout, Quadrille Publishing Ltd.

 Anjum Anand has been dubbed the Nigella Lawson of Indian cuisine in her native Britain.

 A best-selling author, she has written eight cookbooks and launched The Spice Tailor in 2011, a line of curries, sauces and chutneys available internationally and, since 2017, at Canadian grocers.
 She’s had a number of popular food shows in Britain and Australia and regularly contributes to the food pages of The Daily Telegraph and The Sunday Times.

 Anand, 48, is considered a pioneer in health-conscious Indian food, beginning with her first book, Indian Every Day: Light, Healthy Indian Food, published in 2003.

 During a recent visit to Toronto, chef Anand talked to Zoomer magazine about the intersection of the nutritious and the delicious.

 TARA LOSINSKI: How is your latest cookbook, I Love India, different from the others you’ve written?